-- Firebase Crash Reporting: Get detailed reports about the errors in your app.
+- Firebase Crashlytics: Get detailed reports about the errors in your app.
 Errors are grouped into clusters with similar stack traces and triaged by the severity of impact on your users.
 In addition to receiving automatic reports, you can log custom events to help capture the steps leading up to a crash.

 - Find layout issues.
 Screenshots in each test summary let you see how your app appears on test devices with different Android versions, languages, and screen resolutions.

-- Consider uploading another alpha or beta test.
-A test may show 'unavailable devices' in the results, even though your APK was compatible with those devices.
-Upload another alpha or beta APK to make sure the app works with all devices.
+- Consider uploading another version of your app.
+A test may show 'unavailable devices' in the results, even though your app was compatible with those devices.
+Upload another version of your app to the closed or open testing tracks to make sure it works with all devices.

 - Identify security vulnerabilities.
-Known security vulnerabilities are flagged so you can take action to ensure your app is safe for users.
+Known security vulnerabilities are flagged so you can act to ensure your app is safe for users.
 The report even scans for issues in third-party libraries.
 The names and descriptions of any security vulnerabilities found in your APK are included in the pre-launch report for each test.